pralhadsapre/Data-Mining/README.md

 # Data-Mining
-Various projects related to Data Mining
+These are the projects I have done related to Data Mining

 Curse of Dimensionality
 This demonstrates through a curve how distance amongst data points becomes insignificant as the number of dimensions increases